 At the second visit, your dentist will remove the temporary crown and check the fit and color of the permanent crown.
 If everything is acceptable, a local anesthetic will be used to numb the tooth and the new crown is permanently cemented in place.

 Because temporary dental crowns are just that — a temporary fix until a permanent crown is ready — most dentists suggest that a few precautions.
 These include:

 Onlays and 3/4 crowns are variations on the technique of dental crowns.
 The difference between these crowns and the crowns discussed previously is their coverage of the underlying tooth.
 The “traditional” crown covers the entire tooth; onlays and 3/4 crowns cover the underlying tooth to a lesser extent.

 On average, dental crowns last between five and 15 years.
 The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting fingernails, and using your teeth to open packaging).

 While a crowned tooth does not require any special care, remember that simply because a tooth is crowned does not mean the tooth is protected from decay or gum disease.
 Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day, flossing daily — especially around the crown area where the gum meets the tooth — and rinsing with an antibacterial mouthwash at least once a day.

-Costs of crowns vary depending on what part of the country you live in and on the type of crown selected (for example, porcelain crowns are typically more expensive than gold crowns, which are typically more expensive than porcelain-fused-to-metal crowns).
+Costs of crowns vary depending on the type of crown selected (for example, porcelain crowns are typically more expensive than gold crowns, which are typically more expensive than porcelain-fused-to-metal crowns).